bcgov/queue-management/documentation/Readme.md

 user/user - Regular Customer Service Representative (CSR)
 admin/admin - Manager of the office (Government Agent)

-Additional API Enviornment Variables of note:
+Additional API Enviornment Variables of note, which you can add to the .env file

 1. SECRET_KEY - Flask required key
 1. THEQ_CLEAR_COMMENTS_FLAG - used to not remove comments for debugging purposes